Bejswarup/Algo_Trading/README.md

 4. Profit Booking:
    - If the LTP increases and hits your exit price, you exit the trade.
 For example, if the LTP reaches 55 rupees, you book a loss of 5 rupees.
+   - If corrent time is more than 3:20pm then it will close the trade.

 The key idea is that the trailing stop loss adapts to market conditions.
 It moves in your favor as the price increases but remains static when the price decreases, allowing you to potentially capture more profit while protecting yourself from significant losses.